Start the Emulator

 content,structuredContent,_meta), with status, latency, and payload size. - State inspector: the view state as a JSON tree, updated as the view mutates it.

-- View preview: the rendered View, with live controls to switch display mode, theme, locale, and device type; the preview updates immediately.
+- View preview: the rendered View, with live controls to switch theme, locale, and device type; the preview updates immediately.
+The display mode is shown as a badge rather than a control, because only the view changes it, through

 - Call logs: every runtime API call the view makes (